decentralised-home-automation-protocol/DHAP-Documentation/docs/reference/packet-types.md

 Example: `120`

-### Failed to Join Network `Device`
+### Failed to Join Network

+Sent from `Device`

-The device informs the ICD that it has failed connecting to the home network
+Device informs the ICD that it has failed connecting to the network.

 ```
 130